A collection of over 600 special algebraic identities

 of id2_3_1_2a but I consider it too trivial to include, though it would be

 tagged [TS] and so is of interest.
-Similar other one variable equations
+Other similar one variable identities

 such as { id1_3_1_4 = +a*a*a*(a+a+a+a+a)